CarnivoreXD/SSU-CS-351/Project-2/README.md

 ### Q: For the graph, note the shape of the curve.
 Does it "converge" to some general value?
 What's the maximum speedup you got from threading?
 What happens when you use more cores than are available in the hardware?

-**Does it converge?** Yes, the curve converges to approximately 9.2×.
-After about 16-32 threads, the speedup flattens out and adding more threads provides no additional benefit.
+**Does it converge?** Yes the curve appears to converge around 9.X after about 16-32 threads.

 **Maximum speedup:** 9.22× at 32 threads.

-**What happens past hardware cores (72)?** When using 84 threads (exceeding the 72 hardware threads), the speedup actually decreases slightly to 8.79×.
-This is due to thread scheduling overhead—the OS must context switch between more threads than there are physical cores, adding overhead without providing benefit.
+**What happens past hardware cores (72)?** When using 84 threads (exceeding the 72 hardware threads), tthe speedup actually decreases by a bit to 8.79x.
+I think this is due to thread overhead and there only being 72 cores artificially making 84 which just adds overhead with no actual benefits

 ---

 ### Q: Considering the number of cores in the system, do you get a linear scaling of performance as you add more cores?

-No, scaling is not linear.
-Linear scaling would give 72× speedup with 72 threads, but we only achieve ~9×.
+No adding more cores does not provide linear scaling.

-The scaling starts near-linear but quickly falls off:
+The scaling starts almost linear but eventually quickly levels out :
 - 2 threads: 1.88× (94% of ideal)
 - 4 threads: 3.45× (86% of ideal)
 - 8 threads: 5.66× (71% of ideal)
 - 16 threads: 8.52× (53% of ideal)
 - 32+ threads: ~9.2× (29% of ideal)

-This sub-linear scaling occurs because the mean computation is memory-bound—threads spend most of their time waiting for data from RAM, not computing.
-Memory bandwidth becomes the bottleneck, not CPU cores.
+This sub-linear scaling is happening the mean computation is bounded by memory which means the threads are spending most of their time waiting for data from RAM and not actually computing.
+Which places the bottleneck at the memory bandwidth.

 ---